-Profile Projectors (Optical Comparators)
+Profile Projectors / Shadowgraphs

 An automated, instant measurement system that provides highly accurate and repeatable measurement data in seconds; simply place a part on the stage and push one button!
 Hundreds of critical features can be dimensioned on the part anywhere within the system's field of view.
 Built in automatic edge detection software allows for measurements to remain consistent among all operators and eliminate subjectivity.
 This user friendly tool can be used by anyone to compliment your quality control processes whether it is being used in a lab or out on the shop floor.